Skip to content

 How to Dress for the German Winter: Practical Tips for Visitors

-German winters are known for being cold, wet, and windy, with slippery roads and frequent rain.
+German winters are renowned for being cold, wet, and windy, characterised by slippery roads and frequent rainfall.
 If you’re visiting Germany this season, dressing appropriately will ensure comfort and warmth while going about daily activities like dining out or taking public transport.
 Here’s how to layer and choose your clothing.

 Layering is Key